 When you arrive at Church you will be welcomed by a door steward - please do make yourself known to them.
 You will be invited to go in to the church- please do sit anywhere you will feel most comfortable - there are no reserved seats (except sometimes for Baptisms).

 At 10.30am the service begins with a welcome from a steward or from the Minister.
 Sometimes the service is led by a Local preacher.
 The person leading the service will guide everyone through.

 At all the services words for songs are provided either in a book and quite often on the screens.

 In terms of when to stand up, when to sit down etc. it wouldn’t matter if you were doing the opposite of everyone else!
-However the rule of thumb is to stand for singing, and at other times as requested by the person leading the service, plus when the offering is brought forward.
+However the rule of thumb is to stand for singing, and at other times as requested by the person leading the service.

-At the end of each 10.30am and 6.30pm refreshments are served in the Roselands room off the vestibule.
-Please do stay if you are able (and from 10am on Café church days).
+At the end of each 10.30am service refreshments are served in the Wesley room.
+Please do stay if you are able.

 There is no dress code at Church.
 Some wear jeans, others wear shirt and tie - we are a mixed bunch!
 We want each person who comes to Church to feel welcome and comfortable - please join in with as much or as little as you like.

 Please do come along to any of the services at any time- you’d be most welcome.

 If you have further questions please contact Rev Kirsty at email@example.com and she’ll get back to you asap.